skymacfadyen/Staff-Design-Manager/ApplicationQuestions.md

 Why do you want to work at GitHub?

-> It aligns with my long term goals and seems like the place I could grow exponentially, do the best work of my life with great people.
+> It aligns with my long term goals; a the place I could grow exponentially and do the best work of my life with great people.
 Currently I am learning; TypeScript to build designer tooling in Figma, D3.js to play in the world of data journalism, and p5.js to give life to art.
 I’ll admit…it’s hard—but, I love it.
 As an insatiable and self-led learner my aim is to use my 10+ years of Creative experience in B2B/B2C/Tech to help tell stories that designers + developers are uniquely positioned to tell.
 Preferably, alongside the Hubbers at Github.

 Please explain why you would be a good fit for this role?